Chart Color Schemes

 Recent residential development output has been above average within Ulladulla Surrounds when compared nationally

 Ulladulla Surrounds has seen approximately 42 new homes approved annually over the past five financial years, totalling 214 homes.
-As of FY-26, three approvals have been recorded.
-On average, each dwelling has attracted around 2.2 new residents per year between FY-21 and FY-25, indicating strong demand that supports property values.
-New homes are being constructed at an average cost of $714,000, suggesting developers target the premium market segment with higher-end properties.
+So far in the financial year ending June 30th, 2026 (FY-26), three approvals have been recorded.
+On average, each dwelling has attracted around 2.2 new residents per year over these five years, indicating strong demand that supports property values.
+New homes are being constructed at an average cost of $714,000, targeting the premium market segment with higher-end properties.

-This financial year, $5.8 million in commercial approvals have been registered, reflecting the area's residential nature.
-Compared to the Rest of NSW, Ulladulla Surrounds shows comparable new home approvals per capita, maintaining a balanced market consistent with the broader region, although construction activity has recently eased.
-The majority of new development consists of detached dwellings at 96.0%, with townhouses or apartments making up the remaining 4.0%, preserving the area's low-density nature and attracting space-seeking buyers.
+This financial year, commercial approvals worth $5.8 million have been registered, suggesting a residential character for the area.
+Compared to the Rest of NSW, Ulladulla Surrounds shows comparable new home approvals per capita, maintaining market balance consistent with the broader region, although construction activity has recently eased.
+The majority of new development consists of detached dwellings (96.0%), preserving the area's low density nature and attracting space-seeking buyers, with around 196 people added per approval.

-Ulladulla Surrounds reflects a low-density area with around 196 people per approval.
-Future projections estimate Ulladulla Surrounds will add approximately 1,670 residents by 2041.
-Building activity is keeping pace with growth projections, but increased competition among buyers may arise as the population grows.
+Future projections indicate Ulladulla Surrounds will add approximately 1,670 residents by 2041, with building activity keeping pace with growth projections despite potential increased competition among buyers as the population grows.

 Frequently Asked Questions - Development